sassoftware/sasoptpy/doc/guide/workspaces.rst

 models in a single call.
 Using this ability, users can read a common data set once, or parallelize solve steps for similar subproblems.

-Newly introduced :class:`Workspace` provides this ability in a familiar syntax.
-Compared to :class:`Model` objects, a :class:`Workspace` can consists of several models and able to use server-side data and OPTMODEL statements in a more detailed way.
+The newly introduced :class:`Workspace` provides this ability in a familiar syntax.
+Compared to :class:`Model` objects, a :class:`Workspace` can consist of several models and is able to use server-side data and OPTMODEL statements in a more detailed way.

 Creating a workspace